-History buffs savor educational experiences at the El Paso Museum of History, El Paso Holocaust Museum, Magoffin Home State Historic Site and the War Eagles Air Museum.
-A total of 22 aircraft from World War II and the Korean conflict are displayed at War Eagles Air Museum, along with a 1938 Packard car, M-38 Willy’s Jeep and Vulcan tank.
-Other history museums include the El Paso Museum of Archaeology at Wilderness Park, El Paso Railroad and Transportation Museum, Tigua Indian Cultural Center, and the Fort Bliss and Old Ironsides Museums.
+History buffs appreciate the El Paso Museum of History, El Paso Holocaust Museum and Magoffin Home State Historic Site.
+At the War Eagles Air Museum, 22 aircraft from World War II and the Korean conflict are displayed, along with a 1938 Packard automobile, M-38 Willy’s Jeep, and Vulcan tank.
+Other museums include the El Paso Museum of Archaeology at Wilderness Park, El Paso Railroad and Transportation Museum, Tigua Indian Cultural Center and the Fort Bliss and Old Ironsides Museums.

 Public Art Project

-Twelve sculptures will be permanently installed throughout El Paso as part of a Twelve Travelers Memorial of the Southwest outdoor art project.
-The individual sculptures will honor 12 visionaries who helped pave the way for El Paso to build its proud heritage and cultural diversity.
-Three statues have been completed while a fourth – former Mexican president Benito Juarez – is currently in progress.
+Twelve sculptures will be permanently installed throughout El Paso as part of a Twelve Travelers Memorial of the Southwestoutdoor art project.
+The sculptures will honor 12 visionaries who paved the way for El Paso’s proud heritage and cultural diversity.
+Three statues have been completed while a fourth – former Mexican president Benito Juarez – is in progress.
 Other travelers being considered include Pancho Villa, John Wesley Hardin, Teresa de Urrea and Bartolo Pique.